dipucwc/5G-RF-Architecture-Specification-Verification/README.md

 # 5G RF Architecture, Specification & Verification

-A complete, specification-driven engineering case study of a **5G RF beamforming / EVM verification failure** — traced from a measured performance issue to its root cause using structured problem-solving (process mapping, 5 Whys, 8D, RCA), closed with corrective specification updates and requirement traceability, and backed by a working IQ-signal verification workflow in **MATLAB, Python, and C**.
+A complete, specification-driven engineering case study of a **5G RF beamforming / EVM verification failure**-traced from a measured performance issue to its root cause using structured problem-solving (process mapping, 5 Whys, 8D, RCA), closed with corrective specification updates and requirement traceability, and backed by a working IQ-signal verification workflow in **MATLAB, Python, and C**.